 Grindr dating app

-One of my recent delights in the world of dating/hookup apps is realising that a vast swathe of the people I like to date (i.e. bisexual men) are Grindr – and they’re interested in me, too.
+One of my delights in the world of dating/hookup apps last year was realising that there are loads of bisexual men on Grindr.
 In the past couple of years, this app has stopped marketing itself as specifically for gay men and broadened its scope to include bi, trans, and queer people.
 However, there’s always been the sense that if you don’t have a factory-installed penis, then you probably wouldn’t be welcome here.

 That’s beginning to change, though.
 Grindr has increasingly more gender diversity than when I first tried a few years ago.
 It also isn’t as intimidating as I first thought it would be.
 People may be on there looking for a connection just for that day but also are open to chatting and going on dates like all the other apps.
 I love that it gives a clear section to report the details of your most recent STI test (other non-monogamous dating apps, you should take note!).
 The downside is that people can send you messages without connecting, which means you do have to swerve the odd dick pic.
 Still, my top tip is not to open anything from a profile without a photo.